Day Trading as a Lifestyle

 It takes a lot to do well as a day trader.
 Without the right resources, support network, brokerage tools, work ethic, and flair for trading, you’ll end up as one of the many day traders who lose money instead of making it.

 One of the toughest things to understand about day trading is that it is, in some ways, more than just a job — it’s a lifestyle.
 To really succeed as a day trader, you’re going to need to do things the right way all day long.
 You’ll need a good place to work at home and the work ethic that it takes to be working even when you’re not at your “home base.”
 You’ll need to keep your sanity, too, however — an overworked trader is a dangerous thing.
+Want to know how to learn trading?
 Here’s what you need to know about getting the details right and crafting a true day trader’s lifestyle.

 Your “battle station”